-Bought your new camera and looking for the best GX85 grip?
-We’ve got you covered with this list of the best and most-requested accessories for the Panasonic GX85.
+Bought your new camera and looking for the best Lumix GX85 grip?
+We’ve got you covered with this list of the most-requested accessories for the Panasonic GX85.

-Because of the camera’s size, GX85 accessories should be more compact than their DSLR versions, or what’s the point of getting this great little camera?
+Because of the camera’s size, Lumix GX85 accessories need to be more compact than their DSLR versions, or what’s the point of getting this great little camera?

 Here’s our list of must have Panasonic GX85 accessories:

 The GX85 is perfect for smaller hands, but even for women, it can run a bit small if you’re used to a bigger DSLR.
-So a GX5 grip is an often requested accessory.
+So a Panasonic Lumix GX85 grip is an often requested accessory.

-Sadly Panasonic hasn’t released a GX85 grip which would be a real bummer.
+Sadly Panasonic hasn’t released a GX85 grip which is a real bummer.
 Except – I’ll let you in on a little secret.

-Turns out, Panasonic did release a GX9 hand grip and turns out, it fits the GX85 perfectly!
+Turns out, they did release a GX9 hand grip and turns out, it fits the Panasonic GX85 perfectly!

-Users report that it makes the GX85 much easier to hold and handle.
+Users report that it makes the camera much easier to hold and handle.
 Of course, since it’s an authentic Panasonic product it’s well made and long lasting.